Brexit Impact on Business Central

 Azure Active Directory is now Microsoft Entra ID.
 Learn more

 The departure of the United Kingdom (UK) from the European Union (EU) will impact many businesses operating inside and across UK borders.
 As of January 1, 2021, it is likely the impact on UK businesses will revolve around these areas:

 - Moving goods to or from Northern Ireland

 If your business performs any of the above activities, you will likely need to make some configuration changes in Business Central.

-Make sure to check with Her Majesty's Revenue and Customs (HMRC) for the latest information and to investigate the impact that Brexit might have on your business: https://www.gov.uk/transition.
+Make sure to check with His Majesty's Revenue and Customs (HMRC) for the latest information and to investigate the impact that Brexit might have on your business: https://www.gov.uk/transition.
 Microsoft will continuously monitor legislation changes due to Brexit and assess potential product impact.

 Trade Across Borders and the Use of Economic Operators Registration and Identification Numbers